 It is also important for management to know what these indicators are and how they will affect the business.
 Identify and monitor these key performance indicators on a regular basis and you will immediately notice any changes in performance and productivity.

 Training and development policies

-Without these, there will be a big struggle in your organisation to maintain productivity levels consistently.
+Without these, there will be a big struggle for your organization to maintain productivity levels consistently.
 It doesn't matter what business you are in your employees will always need to be informed and updated about changes in the industry.

 Training and development start with the induction of employees and is a continuous process of developing them into a productive unit.
-If the employee does not get the opportunity to grow within the organisation the organisation itself will not be able to grow or improve its current market.
+If the employee does not get the opportunity to grow within the organization the organization itself will not be able to grow or improve its current market.

 Annual performance reviews

 This stage of an employee's career is normally the most painful for both the manager and the employee.
 Most managers feel that through continuous communication it will not be necessary to have an annual review.
 For the employee, it can sometimes mean that he feels criticised and not see it as an opportunity for self-improvement.

 For the organization, this is a critical stage as it provides the opportunity to rectify any anomalies that might exist in the employee's performance.
 Full productivity to survive it is necessary for you to highlight these anomalies and advice have the employee can improve.
 It is, however, necessary to coach and follow the employee's performance throughout the year to ensure that he stays on track.